adambard/learnxinyminutes-docs/c.html.markdown

     unsigned int ux_int;
     unsigned long long ux_long_long;

+    // chars inside single quotes '*' are ASCII versions of
+    '0' //==> 48 on the ASCII table.
+    'A' //==> 65 on the ASCII table.

     // sizeof(T) gives you the size of a variable with type T in bytes
     // sizeof(obj) yields the size of the expression (variable, literal, etc.). printf("%zu\n", sizeof(int)); // => 4 (on most machines with 4-byte words)